syrykh/callback-future-rs/README.md

 # callback-future-rs

-A simple adaptor between callbacks and futures.
+A simple adapter between callbacks and futures.

 ## Example